Policy Press

 Reimagining Parliament

-With trust in parliament and politicians at a seriously low level, there is an increasing need to rebuild our public institutions.
-This innovative book questions what parliament should be in the 21st century and how it can be reimagined.
+With trust in Parliament and politicians at a seriously low level, there is an increasing need to rebuild our public institutions.
+This innovative book questions what Parliament should be in the 21st century and how it can be reimagined.
 It shows how a new democratic parliamentary space can be created to better represent and engage with citizens; to furnish a safe, inclusive and fair working environment for all staff and members; and to secure greater responsiveness and accountability of government.

 Bringing together a vibrant group of parliamentary scholars and practitioners, it proposes an institutional world of possibilities beyond the present Westminster village, to help restore faith in democracy.